jeffersongoncalves/nativekit/README.md

 </div>

-# NativeKit Start Kit Filament 3.x and Laravel 12.x
+# NativeKit Start Kit NativePHP 1.x, Filament 3.x and Laravel 12.x

 ## About NativeKit

-NativeKit is a robust starter kit built on Laravel 12.x and Filament 3.x, designed to accelerate the development of modern web applications with a ready-to-use multi-panel structure.
+NativeKit is a robust starter kit built on Laravel 12.x, Filament 3.x and NativePHP 1.x, designed to accelerate the development of modern native desktop applications with a ready-to-use multi-panel structure.

 ## Features

 - **Laravel 12.x** - The latest version of the most elegant PHP framework
 - **Filament 3.x** - Powerful and flexible admin framework
+- **NativePHP 1.x** - Build native desktop applications with PHP
 - **Multi-Panel Structure** - Includes three pre-configured panels:
     - Admin Panel (`/admin`) - For system administrators
     - App Panel (`/app`) - For authenticated application users